qrtl/nrq-custom/account_view_adj/readme/DESCRIPTION.rst

 This modules does the following:

-Makes adjustments to purhcase views.
+Makes adjustments to account views.